Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Proof of Theorem

 When $\widetilde{R}\geq I(P_{j^n};V)$, \eqref{eq: good codebook bound} is upper bounded by

 and when $\widetilde{R}< I(P_{j^n};V)$,it is upper bounded by

 It follows that

-and the proof is completed. \end{proof} As we mentioned before, we use the random binning technique to the codebook instead of deterministic binning like we usually do for the Gel'fand-Pinsker coding.
-Here, we prove that most of the subcodebooks are still large enough to cover the typical space of the channel parameter sequences. \begin{lemma} For a random message $M$, the size of the corresponding sub-codebook satisfies
+and the proof is completed by noting that the number of all possible types is upper-bounded by $(n+1)^{|\mathcal{U}||\mathcal{J}|}$ and the number of all $j^n$ is only exponentially large with respect to $n$. \end{proof} As we mentioned before, we use the random binning technique to the codebook instead of deterministic binning like we usually do for the Gel'fand-Pinsker coding.
+Here, we prove that most of the subcodebooks are still large enough to cover the typical space of the channel state sequences. \begin{applemma} For a random message $M$, the size of the corresponding sub-codebook satisfies

-for some $\tau'>0$, where $\zeta$ is a double-exponentially small number. \end{lemma} \begin{proof} Define an indicator function
+for some $\tau'>0$, where $\zeta$ is a double-exponentially small number. \end{applemma} \begin{proof} Define an indicator function

 It follows that

 and

 Therefore, it follows that